lmjh/speedleague/README.md

 ![](documentation/readme-images/speedleague-mockup.png)

-The live site is deployed using Heroku and can be viewed [here](https://speedleague.herokuapp.com/).
+The live site is deployed using Render and can be viewed [here](https://speedleague.onrender.com/).

-To view the admin panel features, [login here](https://speedleague.herokuapp.com/login) with the following credentials:
+To view the admin panel features, [login here](https://speedleague.onrender.com/login) with the following credentials:

 ```
 Username: demouser